gusztavvargadr/vagrant/src/workstations/README.md

 All the machines are provisioned by default as below:

 * Copy your global `.gitconfig` from the host to the guest
+* Windows
-* Install a customizable list of Windows features
+  * Install a customizable list of features
-* Install a customizable list of Windows packages
+  * Install a customizable list of packages
   * Install a customizable list of Chocolatey packages
-  * By default [git] and [git-credential-manager-for-windows]
+    * By default [git], [git-credential-manager-for-windows] and [svn]
+* Profiles
   * Clone a customizable list of Git repositories
     * By default [github/gitignore]
+  * Check out a customizable list of SVN repositories

 [Overview]: #overview
 [gusztavvargadr/windows10ee-vs2015c]: https://atlas.hashicorp.com/gusztavvargadr/boxes/windows10ee-vs2015c